Pete Fairbanks: Tampa Bay Rays

+On July 7, 2021, Fairbanks combined with Collin McHugh, Josh Fleming, Diego Castillo, and Matt Wisler to no–hit the Cleveland Indians.
+However, since the feat was achieved in a truncated seven–inning doubleheader game, it was not recorded as an official no-hitter.
+Fairbanks made 47 appearances in 2021, pitching to a 3.59 ERA with 56 strikeouts in 42.2 innings pitched.

 On March 30, 2022, it was announced that Fairbanks would miss three months of action after suffering a 50% tear of his lat muscle.
-Fairbanks was activated off of the injured list on July 17.
+Fairbanks was activated off the injured list on July 17.
 In his season debut against the Baltimore Orioles, he allowed a run on two hits with two strikeouts in an inning of work.
-He appeared in 24 games for the Rays in 2022, logging a stellar 1.13 ERA with 38 strikeouts in 24.0 innings pitched.
+He appeared in 24 games for the Rays in 2022, logging a 1.13 ERA with 38 strikeouts in 24 innings pitched.
+He also saved eight games in eight opportunities.

 On January 27, 2023, Fairbanks signed a three-year, $12 million contract extension with the Rays.
+He appeared in 49 games for the Rays in 2023, logging a 2.58 ERA with 68 strikeouts in 45.1 innings pitched.
+He also saved 25 games in 29 opportunities.

+In 2024, Fairbanks appeared in 46 games for the Rays, logging a 3.57 ERA with 44 strikeouts in 45.1 innings pitched.
+He also saved 23 games in 27 opportunities.

+The Rays declined Fairbanks 2026 option on November 6, 2025, making him a free agent.

 Personal life

 Fairbanks's father, Shane Fairbanks, played college baseball for the Missouri Tigers in the 1980s and in minor league baseball for the Houston Astros organization in 1983.

 Fairbanks and his wife, Lydia, have one son and one daughter together.
+Their third child died from Turner syndrome.